Raleigh and Chapel Hill

 Dr. Hervey received his undergraduate training in psychology from the University of Virginia.
 He spent two years in clinical research in the area of Attention-Deficit/Hyperactivity Disorder (ADHD), before earning his Ph.D. in Clinical Psychology from Duke University, with additional specialty training in pediatric and adult neuropsychology, and a continued research focus on ADHD.
 He was a clinical intern in adult and pediatric neuropsychology at the University of Arizona Medical Center, and subsequently served as a Clinical Fellow in Neuropsychology for two years at Harvard Medical School in Boston.
 His fellowship included rotations at Brigham Behavioral Neurology Group with an emphasis on adult evaluations, and the Psychological Assessment Center at Massachusetts General Hospital (MGH), where he saw a variety of pediatric cases.
 He spent time at the Alzheimer’s Disease Research Center at the University of California at San Diego, and maintained a private practice in San Diego and Orange County until joining North Carolina Neuropsychiatry.

-Sue Merrill is a physician assistant with twenty-five years of experience in medicine, currently seeing adults and children with mood and behavioral disorders.
-She has been with NC Neuropsychiatry since August 2005 and previously worked in Charlotte at the Behavioral Health Center.
-In addition to her experience in psychiatry, she has worked in women's health, internal medicine, family medicine, endocrinology and geriatrics.
-She received her Physicians Assistants degree from Trevecca Nazarene College in Nashville, TN in 1986.
+Sue Merrill received her physician assistant’s degree from Trevecca Nazarene College in Nashville, TN in 1986.
+She has twenty-five years of experience in medicine, and is currently seeing both adults and children with mood and behavioral disorders.
+She previously worked at the Behavioral Health Center in Charlotte, and in addition to her extensive experience in psychiatry, she has worked in women’s health, internal medicine, family medicine, endocrinology and geriatrics.
+Sue has been with us since August 2005.

 Katherine Myers is originally from Chapel Hill, NC.
 She attended the University of North Carolina Charlotte and graduated with a Bachelor's degree in Psychology with a minor in Biology.
 She attended the Physician Assistant program at Cornell University in New York, NY.
 She has been employed by NCNP since April 2000 where she provides psychiatric services for children, adolescents, and adults.
 Areas of special interest include ADD/ADHD, Developmental Disabilities, TBI, anxiety, depression, and mood disorders.